nuhaFS/ItemCatalog-FSDN/README.md

 # Item Catalog

 A website created for listing shops and products.
-With using a Google + accounts, the end user will be able to create, edit, delete a shop and its products.
+With using a Google + account, the end user will be able to create, edit, delete a shop and its products.

 <img src="Shop list .png" width=200px />